 - 6. An office holder should disclose: - a) payments, remuneration and expenses arising from an insolvency appointment to the office holder or his or her associates; - b) any business or personal relationships with parties responsible for approving his or her remuneration or who provide services to the office holder in respect of the insolvency appointment where the relationship could give rise to a conflict of interest. - 7.
 An office holder should inform creditors and other interested parties of their rights under insolvency legislation.
-Creditors should be advised how they may access suitable information setting out their rights within the first communication with them and in each subsequent report.
+Creditors should be advised how they may access suitable information setting out their rights (e.g. the R3 Creditor Insolvency Guide), within the first communication with them and in each subsequent report.
+An insolvency practitioner is not precluded from providing information within pre-appointment communications (such as when assisting directors in commencing an insolvency process).

-1 "other interested parties" means those parties with rights pursuant to the prevailing insolvency legislation to information about the office holder's receipts and payments.
-This may include a creditors' committee, the members (shareholders) of a company, or in personal insolvency, the debtor.
+^{1 &}quot;other interested parties" means those parties with rights pursuant to the prevailing insolvency legislation to information about the office holder's receipts and payments.
+This may include creditors' committee, the members (shareholders) of a company, or in personal insolvency, the debtor.